NatnaelAyele/submission_reminder_app_NatnaelAyele/README.md

 ![Project Environment Structure](https://drive.google.com/uc?export=view&id=1ZcFmTyCwvnbTPdCrPd5DEY2xKxRCd8Ot)

 From what we can see, the environment has four directories and a startup script file, which are needed to run the application.
+    The main script that has the code for the application is the reminder.sh file.
-The application can be started by running the startup.sh script.
+    The application can be started easily by running the startup.sh script.

 2. copilot_shell_script.sh